rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description

-<p>Low battery indication cycle time, in seconds.
-Must be one of 15, 30, 60, 90 or 120.</p>
+Low battery indication cycle time, in seconds.
+Must be one of 15, 30, 60, 90 or 120.
 ####Access